-To create 1 ton of laptops, 10 tons of carbon dioxide is emitted into the atmosphere.
-By 2040, carbon emission from the production of electronics will reach 14% of total world-wide emission.
-This includes mining the raw materials for the technology, as well as, the actual manufacturing process.
-Electronics contain sixty or more elements in various compounds, including precious metals, such as gold, copper and nickel, as well as rare Earth elements, such as indium and palladium.
-The creation of electronics and the improper recycling of them, is resulting in a significant loss of scarce and valuable raw materials, including neodymium, platinum, ruthenium indium (in flat screen TVs) and cobalt (batteries).
-One thing must be understood about minerals; they are finite.
-That is to say, the materials trapped in the Earth’s crust have been there since the creation of the Earth and they are not replenished.
-What we have is what we have and when it is gone, it is gone.
-Earth is a closed system; The only thing that can come and go, and must for life to exist, is energy in the form of light and heat (think the sun).
+It is essential to understand mineral amounts are finite.
+In other words, their quantities are limited.
+What we have is what we have, and when it is gone, it is gone.
+Earth is a closed system; The only thing that can come and go, and must for life to exist, is light and heat (think the sun).
 7% of the world’s gold is in the electronics we have already created.
 There is 100 times more gold in a ton of mobile devices than in a ton of gold ore.
-Extending the life of electronics and/or harvesting the resources from them, is far more sustainable than the current system, not to mention has a larger economic benefit.
-Eventually there will be no more gold in Earth’s crust to mine, the only gold available to us will be in the products we have already created.
+Extending the life of electronics or harvesting the resources from them is far more sustainable than the current system, not to mention it has a more substantial economic benefit.
+Eventually, there will be no more gold in Earth’s crust to mine.
+Ultimately, the only gold available will be in the products we have already created.

-In the past, the Western world’s electronic waste has been shipped to developing nations around the world.
-This is no longer an option and so the Western world is scrambling to reevaluate our recycling programs, electronic and otherwise.
-Despite its regulation under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.
-Once there, recycling is done in informal, crude electronic recycling facilities where women and children make up 30% of the workforce.
-Many studies show increases in miscarriage, still and premature births, reduced birth weights and lengths in women exposed to electronic waste.
+In the past, the Western world’s solution for electronic waste has been to ship it to developing nations worldwide.
+However, this is no longer an option.
+Consequently, the Western world is now scrambling to reevaluate our recycling programs, electronic and otherwise.
+Despite its regulation under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, electronic waste is still illegally shipped to Africa, India, and China.
+Once there, processing occurs in informal, crude recycling facilities where women and children make up 30% of the workforce.
+Many studies show miscarriage increases, still and premature births, reduced birth weights, and lengths in women exposed to electronic waste.
 In most low- and middle-income countries, handling and disposal of electronic waste is unregulated.

-Most are familiar with “blood diamonds” thanks to the movie of the same name that showed the reality of civil war in Sierra Leone and the economic power of the resources there.
-There are many countries in the world where the same scenario is playing out with many different minerals that aren’t as well known, or as sexy, as diamonds.
-By buying electronics we, in the Western world, are supporting those rebel groups and terrorists organizations.
-While some companies, like Apple, have taken steps to verify minerals are being sourced legally and humanely, this process is slow and difficult to regulate.
-Ultimately, it is up to us, as consumers, to make better choices when buying and disposing of electronics.
+Most are familiar with “blood diamonds,” thanks to the movie of the same name.
+The film showed the reality of the civil war in Sierra Leone and the economic power of the resources there.
+There are many countries in the world where the same scenario is playing out with many different minerals.
+Those minerals aren’t as well known or as sexy as diamonds.
+Therefore, the situation of the people most affected goes unseen.
+By buying electronics, we, in the Western world, are supporting those rebel groups and terrorist organizations.
+While some companies, like Apple, have taken steps to verify minerals come from illegal and human mines, this process is slow and challenging to regulate.
+Ultimately, as consumers, it is up to us to make better choices when buying and disposing of electronics.